thuiar/OKD-Reading-List/README.md

 This is an open knowledge discovery reading list maintained by THUIAR team.
 As real-world scenarios are usually open settings, it is crucial to discovery these open knowledge (e.g., new user intents in dialogue system, image open set and so on) to improve the quality of machine learning systems.

+Contributors: Hanlei Zhang, Kang Zhao, Ting-En Lin, Rui Lyu.

 Our list is still incomplete and the taxonomy may be inappropriate.
 We will keep adding papers to improve the list.
-Any suggestions are welcome!
+Welcome to **Pull Request**, and any suggestions are welcome!
 (Contact: zhang-hl20@mails.tsinghua.edu.cn)

-Contributors: Hanlei Zhang, Ting-En Lin, Kang Zhao, Rui Lyu.

 ## Contents
 * [Natural Language Processing](#Natural_Language_Processing)